-What you must pay when Services that are covered for you you get these services Outpatient diagnostic tests and therapeutic services and In-Network Out-ofsupplies Network/POS: Covered services include, but are not limited to: X-rays \$0 copay for Medicare-Radiation (radium and isotope) therapy including covered services technician materials and supplies Surgical supplies, such as dressings Prior Authorization and/or Splints, casts, and other devices used to reduce fractures Referral may be required and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests Outpatient hospital observation In-Network and Out-of-Network/POS: Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be \$0 copay per stay discharged.
-For outpatient hospital observation services to be covered, Prior Authorization and/or they must meet the Medicare criteria and be considered Referral may be required. reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+What you must pay when Services that are covered for you you get these services Outpatient diagnostic tests and therapeutic services and In-Network Out-ofsupplies Network/POS: Covered services include, but are not limited to: X-rays 20%[†] coinsurance for Radiation (radium and isotope) therapy including Medicare-covered technician materials and supplies diagnostic procedures and Surgical supplies, such as dressings tests, diagnostic Splints, casts, and other devices used to reduce fractures radiological services and and dislocations therapeutic radiological Laboratory tests services Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the \$0 copay for Medicarefourth pint of blood that you need - you must either pay covered lab and x-ray the costs for the first 3 pints of blood you get in a services calendar year or have the blood donated by you or someone else.
+All other components of blood are covered Prior Authorization and/or beginning with the first pint used Referral may be required Other outpatient diagnostic tests Outpatient hospital observation In-Network and Out-of-Network/POS: Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be 20%[†] coinsurance per discharged.
+Medicare-covered stay For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered Prior Authorization and/or reasonable and necessary.
+Observation services are covered Referral may be required. only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.